marco-jardim/dobrada7/README.md

 ### Folding Instructions (A6)

+1. Print on A4 **Portrait**.
-1. Fold the A4 sheet in half vertically (A4 → A5).
+2. Fold the A4 sheet in half horizontally (A4 → A5).
-2. Fold in half horizontally (A5 → A6).
+3. Fold in half vertically (A5 → A6).
-3. Cut the outer edges or staple the spine.
+4. Cut the outer edges or staple the spine.

 ### Troubleshooting